An element that returns an instance

 These are expressions that return an instances by themselves.

-A new expression will be generated by combining operators with the instances returned by the expression.
-You can repeat such process as many times as necessary.
+You can generate a new expression by combining operators with the instances returned by the expression.
+Moreover, you can repeat such process as many as necessary.

 As a result, an instance will be returned.
 This is the result of the whole expression.

-#1 defines a variable by the instance returned by the expression on the right side.
-As a result, this variable refers to an instance of the int class.
+♦1 defines a variable by the instance returned by the literal.
+As a result, these variables refer to an instance of the int class.
 Its value is 5.